Generic Name: ofatumumab (OH fa TOO mue mab)

 Ofatumumab is a monoclonal antibody that affects the actions of the body's immune system.
 Monoclonal antibodies are made to target and destroy only certain cells in the body.
 This may help to protect healthy cells from damage.

-Ofatumumab is usually given after other medications have been tried without success.
+Ofatumumab is sometimes given after other medications have been tried without success.

 Ofatumumab may also be used for purposes not listed in this medication guide.